Lilliemefie/miniproject1/README.md

 ## Description
 For this project we will be building a full stack mern app!
 We want to solve a real life problem and our site will be user friendly.
 Feel-your-feelings is an app designed for anyone who has a hard time finding time for themselves.
 Since the pandemic some people have had to live remotely or isolate themselves and this app aims to remove lonliness and with this app self-care is only a click away!
 Pick a mood from our categories and enjoy some alone time with your feelings!
 After you choose a mood you will be presented with drink options and a playlist to enjoy your drink and indulge in some self care!
-This is our presentation for our concept and other detail:[Feel Your Feelings Presentation](https://www.canva.com/design/DAElU3chqmA/view?utm_content=DAElU3chqmA&utm_campaign=designshare&utm_medium=link&utm_source=homepage_design_menu)
+This is our presentation for our concept and other detail : [Feel Your Feelings Presentation](https://www.canva.com/design/DAElU3chqmA/view?utm_content=DAElU3chqmA&utm_campaign=designshare&utm_medium=link&utm_source=homepage_design_menu)

 ## User Story
 Our user is anyone who is looking to make self-care a priority or lives alone and wants to enjoy their own company.
 Users will be able to pick a mood that they are feeling and based on the mood chosen the user will be presented with a playlist and drink options to enjoy while listening to the playlist.Our app is designed with everyone in mind so the drink options also include non-alcoholic drinks.